-Thanks to the digital products and services of Bedrock Analytics, both unique craft products can succeed in retail while the largest brands can maintain their market shares.
-Big Data based, well-designed solutions can give a boost to the products that otherwise would struggle to compete in a highly competitive marketplace.
-Bedrock Analytics gives competitive advantages to products looking to increase sales that without data and analytics would find it hard to carve a path to growth.
+Thanks to the digital products and services of Bedrock Analytics, both unique craft products can succeed in retail and the largest brands can maintain their market shares.
+Big Data based and well-designed solutions can give a boost to products that would otherwise struggle to compete in a highly competitive marketplace.

 The market of CPG data analytics has been continuously growing.
 It is estimated that during 2021-2028 it will increase by 20%.
 The systems of Bedrock Analytics will have to process ever larger volumes of data.
 Their IT infrastructure should be able to handle that scope of operations, as the information provided by Bedrock Analytics is crucial for their customers to make their strategic business decisions on.

 The initial scope of work included two main points: containerization and migration to Kubernetes in order to reduce Amazon bills.
 However, the requirements were complicated by their need for a multi-cloud solution: it was necessary to deploy the technology stack of Bedrock Analytics on two public clouds, AWS and Microsoft Azure, at the same time with the same code base.
-Their goal was to expand beyond the US and with larger partners that required Microsoft’s Azure cloud infrastructure.
+Their goal was to expand beyond the US and, with larger partners, required Microsoft’s Azure cloud infrastructure.

 What Bedrock Analytics wanted was the ability to deploy multi-cloud for the same application, which was quite uncommon.
-“Doing things multi-cloud means that you have to consider a lot of subtle differences between how AWS and Azure do things – comments Navdip Bhachech. – If you want it to work the same way you have to tune it differently.
-And I think that was probably the most challenging part – keeping all of those details straight and organized in the work that was done.’’
+“Doing things multi-cloud means that you have to consider a lot of subtle differences between how AWS and Azure do things, – commented Navdip Bhachech. – If you want it to work the same way you have to tune it differently.
+And I think that was probably the most challenging part, keeping all of those details straight and organized in the work that was done.’’

-SHALB team had a strong Kubernetes expertise and the experience of implementing unconventional solutions.
+The SHALB team has strong Kubernetes expertise and the experience of implementing unconventional solutions.
 We were chosen for this job because of our technical skills and the ability to understand the space of the project.
 Commenting on the process of choosing a contractor, Navdip Bhachech admits: